ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators.md

 Whilst this is useful to preserve a clean testing state, sometimes it might be desirable to persist changes (such as adding additional auth users, or specific example docs)

 This can be achieved by passing the `--export-on-exit=./path/to/export/folder` flag to the script that starts the functions emulators.
-This can be run by modifiying the functions start at [functions/scripts/start.ts](https://github.com/ONEARMY/community-platform/tree/master/functions/scripts/start.ts)
+This can be run by modifying the functions start at [functions/scripts/start.ts](https://github.com/ONEARMY/community-platform/tree/master/functions/scripts/start.ts)

 ```js
 // change this value if also wanting to export data